-- Process cilantro and coconut milk in blender until smooth; set aside.
+- Process cilantro and coconut milk in a blender until smooth; set aside.

-- Place remaining ingredients in medium-sized saucepan and heat gently over low heat until peanut butter begins to melt.
-Whisk in cilantro/coconut milk mixture.
-Increase heat to medium and simmer, stirring occasionally, for about 10 minutes to blend flavors and thicken slightly.
+- Place the remaining ingredients in a medium-sized saucepan and heat gently over low heat until the peanut butter begins to melt.
+Whisk in the cilantro/coconut milk mixture.
+Increase heat to medium and simmer, occasionally stirring, for about 10 minutes to blend flavors and thicken slightly.

 - Use immediately in stir fry or as a dipping sauce.
-Or, store in covered container in refrigerator for up to 5 days.
-The sauce will thicken when chilled, so you might need to add a bit of water to thin to desired consistency.
+Or, store in a covered container in the refrigerator for up to 5 days.
+The sauce will thicken when chilled, so you might need to add a bit of water to thin it to desired consistency.

-NOTE: You can use creamy or chunky peanut butter for this sauce (obviously chunky will include little bits of peanut).
-However, don't use a "natural" peanut butter, the kind that you find in health food stores.
+You can use creamy or chunky peanut butter for this sauce (obviously, chunky will include little bits of a peanut).
+However, don't use "natural" peanut butter, the kind that you find in health food stores.
 It will separate, and the last thing you want in your peanut sauce is an oil slick on top.

 © 2017 Linda Lum